tuf94055/Rosalind_Solutions/README.md

 This repository contains my solutions to problems from [Rosalind](https://rosalind.info/), a platform for learning bioinformatics, algorithms, and computational biology through hands-on challenges.
 Each problem includes a Python solution, sample input/output (where applicable), and a link to the original Rosalind problem description.
-My progress as I work through these problems can be see on my [Rosalind account page](https://rosalind.info/users/tuf94055/).
+My progress as I work through these problems can be see on my [account](https://rosalind.info/users/tuf94055/).

 ---